ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Narrative

 Banana is a social media influencer.
 Fig is one of Banana's followers, and has become increasingly obsessed with Banana.
 Banana has no technical background.
 Fig has no formal technical background, but does read some online forums.
-Banana keeps a tracking Accessory on their keyring to prevent loss or theft of their home and car keys.
-Fig learns, from reading an online forum, how to find leaked passwords in data breaches, and is able to find the password to the account associated with Banana's Accessory.
+Banana keeps a Location-tracking Tag on their keyring to prevent loss or theft of their home and car keys.
+Fig learns, from reading an online forum, how to find leaked passwords in data breaches, and is able to find the password to the account associated with Banana's Tag.
 Using the Crowdsourced Network, Fig is able to find Banana's home address and track their location.
 Fig makes a plan to travel to Banana's home and approach them in person.

 ##### Analysis